uoregon-libraries/newspaper-curation-app/hugo/content/contributing/dev-guide.md

 ##### NCA Web Server

 `WEBROOT` should just be localhost and whatever port you want. e.g., `WEBROOT="http://localhost:8080"`.
-NCA simply parses that and listens on the given port.
+The port must reflect the port NCA listens to, as configured in the `BIND_ADDRESS`.

 #### Local Development Aliases